TEAK CARE & PRESERVATION

 The UV rays in sunlight are what break down the oils in the wood, causing it to turn silver gray.
 Also, as the oil is depleted, the grain structure opens allowing in moisture that will eventually mildew and turn the wood much darker or even black.

-Long lasting professional results can easily be accomplished by simply following a few basic steps to cleaning and applying either the correct amount of teak oil or Amazon's TEAK LUSTER.
+Long lasting professional results can easily be accomplished by simply following a few basic steps to cleaning and applying the correct amount of teak oil.

 Depending on how dirty the teak may be determines whether to use Amazon's One-